technoon-org/technoon.org/ainoon/lesson_2/slides.md

   * Some chatbots let you choose a temperature - a lower temperature is less random
   * i.e. The highest probability is more likely to be picked with a lower temperature
 * The chosen token is added to the prompt, and the whole process is repeated to get the next token
-* Each neuron multiplies each input by a weight, sum the result, and applies a transformation to produce a single output number
+* Each neuron multiplies each input by a weight, sums the results, and applies a transformation to produce a single output number
   * Loosely inspired by a neuron in the brain
   * It's just primary school maths!
-  * You may have heard AI needs special pieces of hardware Graphic Processing Units or GPUs
+  * You may have heard AI needs special pieces of hardware: Graphic Processing Units or GPUs
     * It's because they can do lots of this maths very fast
 * The layers are connected in a special pattern called a "transformer"
 * The transformer architecture from Google in 2017 was the breakthrough that led to ChatGPT